polimi-cmls-23/group8-hw-JUCE-Synth101/README.md

 # HW2 - Analysis of a Synth Juce Plugin - PAPU

 The **Juce Plugin**  we've decided to analyse is [PAPU](https://github.com/FigBug/PAPU), which is an emulator of the Nintendo Gameboy audio hardware.
+[Here](https://soundcloud.com/roland-rabien/papu) you can listen to the sound effects reproduced by this plugin.

 ## About